shreyabiradar07/BinaryBeasts-MSRIT/README.md

 #### IMPACT
 - Helps in correcting positioning errors prior to image acquisition
-- Reducing the time and additional dose associated with a repeat exposure while improving image consistency.(Xray Retakes)
+- Reducing the time and additional dose associated with a repeat exposure while improving image consistency.(X-ray Retakes)
 - Its automated features also decrease the time that a radiographer needs to be in close contact with patients for positioning — a huge benefit in the presence of infectious diseases.